nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     <script src="scripts/weather.js"></script>
 	```

-6. Add ```http://api.openweathermap.org``` to the page's Content Security Policy (CSP).
-The CSP is just a line of HTML that is located inside of the ```<head>```.
+6. Add `http://api.openweathermap.org` to the page's Content Security Policy (CSP).
+The CSP is just a line of HTML that is located inside of the `<head>`.
 Use it to declare approved origins of content that browsers should be allowed to load on your website.
 It looks like this:

     ```html
     <meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap:
     https://ssl.gstatic.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *">
     ```

-    Add ```http://api.openweathermap.org``` just after ```https://ssl.gstatic.com``` in that line to give this page permission to get content from the Yahoo weather service and map service.
+    Add `http://api.openweathermap.org` just after `https://ssl.gstatic.com` in that line to give this page permission to get content from the weather service and map service.
 When you're done, your CSP will look like this:

     ```html
     <meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap: